MTA1 World: Programs

-Due to the worldwide audience, a number of programs are simultaneously translated into different languages such as English, German, Bengali, French, Urdu and others.
+The channel broadcasts a variety of programs in various global languages for the benefit of its international community.
+Programs are broadcast mainly in Urdu or English, but several programs are also simultaneously translated and broadcast in other languages such as English, German, Bengali, French, Urdu and others.
 An example of this is the program Friday Sermon which is translated live simultaneously in at least 8 languages including Arabic, Swahili and Indonesian.
-This is later translated into more languages like Russian and Spanish etc. All together there can be 16 translations (more or less) per sermon.
+This is later translated into more languages like Russian and Spanish etc.

 Friday Sermon

-Mirza Masroor Ahmad, the Caliph and worldwide head of the Ahmadiyya Muslim Community, delivers the Friday Sermon each Friday, usually from the Baitul Futuh Mosuqe in London.
-MTA broadcasts the Friday Sermon Live with up to 8 simultaneous translations, and also provides an online stream.
+The Friday Sermon was the first program aired on MTA International in 1992 and is MTA's longest-running programme.
+The caliph, currently Mirza Masroor Ahmad, delivers the Friday Sermon, from the Mubarak Mosque in Tilford.
 Through MTA therefore, the Imam is able to address not just the congregation, but also the entire world.
 It gives the Imam a chance to advise all Muslims at the same time on urgent matters that face them.
-The Friday Sermon was the first program aired on MTA International in 1992 and is MTA's longest-running programme.